Vanlightly/RabbitTestTool/benchmark/TOPOLOGY.md

 | routingKey | When FixedValue mode is used | - | The routing key to use for FixedValue mode |
 | routingKeys | When MultiValue or Index mode is used | - | The routing keys available |

-An example where a publisher group sends messages to exchange ex1 without a routing key.
+An example where a publisher sends messages to exchange ex1 without a routing key.

 ```json
 "publishers": [